 - Carbohydrates:

-Pastina’s is a carbohydrate-rich food, making it an excellent source of quick energy.
+Pastina’s is a carbohydrate-rich food, making it an excellent quick energy source.
 A typical serving (1 cup cooked) contains around 40–50 grams of carbohydrates. - Protein:

-While not a significant source of protein, traditional pastina’s offers about 6–8 grams per serving, contributing to your daily intake. - Fats:
+While not a significant source of protein, traditional patinas offer about 6–8 grams per serving, contributing to your daily intake. - Fats:

-Naturally low in fat, with less than 1 gram per serving, pastina is a healthy choice for those monitoring their fat intake.
+Naturally low in fat, with less than 1 gram per serving, pasta is a healthy choice for those monitoring their fat intake.

 Micronutrients :

-Enriched pastina often contains added vitamins and minerals to enhance its nutritional profile:
+Enriched pasta often contains added vitamins and minerals to enhance its nutritional profile:

 - Iron: Supports oxygen transport in the blood and energy production.